-Ranked squarely in the top five for build quality, the Freedom chair was one of the best-built chairs we’ve tested.
-With a starting price of $1,019.00, ranking in the top five is expected for a chair at this price.
+Ranked squarely in the top ten for build quality, the Freedom chair is a well-built chair.
+With a starting price of $1,169.00, ranking in the top ten is expected for a chair at this price.

 The attention to detail was obvious on the Freedom, much like the other high-end products I’ve reviewed, the fit and finish were perfect.
 Humanscale incorporates a lot of aluminum componentry throughout the frame.
 This type of material helps to provide strength, while creating a high-end style that keeps the weight of the chair down.
 Neils Diffrient’s focus on simplicity is apparent.
 With only one lever sticking out from under the seat, it has a clean design.